 Rossiter Wildlife Area

 Take the family on a picnic to Salton Park.
-4 shelter houses, pit toilets, fish cleaning station and lake access to Silver Lake.
-Silver Lake is excellent for bullheads, perch, northern and crappies.
+Four shelter houses, flush toilets, fish cleaning station and lake access to Silver Lake.
+Silver Lake is excellent for bullheads, perch, and even the occasional walleye.

 Sportsman Recreation Area

-Excellent spot for fishing at the gravel pit that is stocked with catfish.
-You will have good luck with perch, bluegill, crappies and bass also.
+Excellent spot for fishing at the 30-acre gravel pit stocked with bluegill, crappies, and bass.
 There is a boat launch to the pit.
-Excellent upland bird hunting.
-A picnic area with pit toilets are available.
-Take advantage of the shooting range at Sportsmans.
+A picnic area with pit toilets & flush toilets is available.
+Take advantage of the shooting range at Sportsman Recreation Area.
 Just 2.25 miles north of Cylinder.
 If you are interested in becoming a member of the shooting range, please contact Don Bruch at 712-298-3240.
-You may also stop out at the Gun Range and use the Drop Box and envelopes. $25 for single and $30 for family.
+You may also stop out at the Gun Range and use the Drop Box and envelopes. $25 for a single and $30 for a family membership.

-Telford’s Prairie was willed to the State of Iowa by Mary Telford.
+Telford’s Prairie was donated to the State of Iowa by Mary Telford.
 The Palo Alto County Conservation Board has custody and management of the area.
 Primary emphasis will be preservation and protection of the animals and plants that live on the prairie.
 There is no hunting or trapping allowed.
-Hiking and bird watching is permitted.
-The prairie has never been plowed, and support a wide variety of plant and animal life.
-Prairie plants include butterfly milkweed, great blue lobelia, lead plants, purple coneflower, purple prairie clover, rattlesnake master, gentian, blazing star, phlox, mountain mint, compass plant, a variety of native asters, sunflowers and goldenrods, big bluestem, little bluestem, indian grass, switch grass, sideoats gramma and prairie cordgrass.
+Hiking and bird watching are permitted.
+Parts of the prairie are remnant and have never been plowed to support a wide variety of plant and animal life.
+Prairie plants include butterfly milkweed, pasque flower, lady slipper, great blue lobelia, lead plants, purple coneflower, purple prairie clover, rattlesnake master, gentian, blazing star, phlox, mountain mint, compass plant, a variety of native asters, sunflowers and goldenrods, big bluestem, little bluestem, indian grass, switch grass, side oats gramma and prairie cordgrass.
 The endangered Amorpha nana, related to the lead plant and the rare smooth green snake are also found at Telford’s prairie.

 Watson Heritage Area